 This policy is necessary in order to establish and maintain a process whereby orderly demonstrations and protests may occur without disruption of the educational process.

-The Vice President for Student Affairs and the Office of Student Leadership and Development
+The Vice President for Student Affairs and the Student Leadership and Development office

 All registered students at CSUCI

 The University maintains its rights to regulate reasonable time, place, and manner restrictions concerning acts of expression and dissent.
 Any acts that are disruptive to the normal operations of the University including classes and University business or invade the rights of others will not be tolerated.
 The University has designated an area in the park Northeast of The University HUB as the Free Speech Area.
 For members of the campus community spontaneous use of this area is permitted for non-amplified activity.
 A recognized club or organization, faculty, or University division or department must sponsor non-campus community members.

 The issuance of invitations to outside speakers by members of the campus community is encouraged and (except for constraints that may follow from the lack of availability of suitable facilities) is limited only in unusual circumstances when an invitation may be canceled by the President of the University or designee, if in his or her opinion the proposed event or speech constitutes a clear and present danger to the University.